cq-overlays/dashboard/README.md

 If you run into any issues or have any questions, feel free to contact me!

 ### Making your own overlays with this bundle
 I've designed this bundle to make it as easy as possible to connect to your own overlay bundles.
-If you do not know how to code, and/or would be interested in commissioning me to make them for you, [ko-fi](https://ko-fi.com/leptoflare/commissions)!
+If you do not know how to code, and/or would be interested in commissioning me to make them for you, please see my [ko-fi](https://ko-fi.com/leptoflare/commissions)!

 The way you connect to the dashboard controls is exclusively with replicants.
 > ```js